 What happened?
 Did they realize they really didn’t need your product or service after your first meeting?
 Did they get wrapped up in another project and your proposition got shoved to the back burner?
 Or did something else entirely happen?
 Without a response, it’s hard to know why your prospect went cold and consequently what to do going forward.

 I needed to make one last ditch attempt and see what came of it.
-Here’s the template:
+Here’s the follow-up email template: